PlanterApp/planter_blog/content/posts/cool-crops-cozy-harvest/index.md

 1. **Choose fast-growing or frost-tolerant crops** Look for varieties that mature in 60 days or less, or that can handle light frost.
 2. **Sow directly in the soil**
-   It’s too late for transplants unless you’ve already got them.
-So I’m going with direct sowing only.
+   Depending on where you live, it might too late for longer-growing transplants unless you’ve already got them ready.
+To be safe, I’m going with direct sowing only.
 3. **Germination can be tricky in summer heat**
    Sow in the evening, water well, and consider adding light shade over freshly seeded areas to keep the soil cool.
 4. **Keep watering consistent**